-In the middle of forests and meadow valleys in the region Siegen-Wittgenstein, the black-and-white half-timbered houses are clustered close together and form the “Alter Fleck” (“old spot”), as Freudenberg residents call their historic old town centre, which is also a very popular photo spot.
+In the middle of forests and meadow valleys, the black-and-white half-timbered houses are clustered close together and form the “Alter Fleck” (“old spot”), as Freudenberg residents call their historic old town centre, which is also a very popular photo spot.

 A typical feature of this small Eifel town in the rocky Rur valley are the beech hedges, which are as high as the houses, and which the residents planted generations ago to protect their homes.
 On a guided tour, visitors can walk through unspoilt nature in the Hohes Venn upland moorland, or experience culinary delicacies in the historic mustard mill.

 Every day, 60,000 litres of salt water trickle over the gradation works in the heart of the town, and create a fresh sea breeze.
 Bad Salzuflen, one of the most well-known spa baths in Germany, is located in the middle of the Teutoburger Wald nature park.

 The historic town centre of Lemgo has all the flair of the Re-naissance and the idyllic atmosphere of the Lipperland region.
 One important urban architectural monument is the “Hexenbürgermeisterhaus” (“witch mayor’s house”).
 The name goes back to mayor Hermann Cothmann, who was actively involved in the witch trials during the 17th century.
 The town hall in Lemgo is also regarded as a monument spanning different eras that is of particular importance.